Quramy/eslint-plugin-tutorial/guide/30_other_parsers/README.md

 So we assume that we want to ban to use `<button />` React component.

-Let's get AST node for this.
+First of all, let's know AST structure for this.
 Do you remember?
 That's right, we have https://astexplorer.net